Traveling while driving is always fun. I spent two weeks in Kazakhstan during my one-year trip with a DIY Mercedes Sprinter camper van.

 - The most important rivers and lakes of Kazakhstan are the Irtysh River, the Ishim River, Lake Balkhash, and Lake Zaysan.

 - Visiting a city called Oral, in northern Kazakhstan.

-- Thousands of kms driving in steppe, without changing landscape.
+- Thousands of km driving in the steppe, without changing landscape.

 - Visiting the Ancient City of Otrar, one of the oldest cities in Central Asia.
 The first settlements of Otrar appeared in the VIII century.